Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 How is keratoconus diagnosed?

 Your healthcare provider will ask about your symptoms.
-He will also ask about your health history and if anyone in your family has keratoconus.
+Your provider will also ask about your health history and if anyone in your family has keratoconus.
 You may need any of the following tests:

 - A visual acuity test is used to check your vision and eye movements.